-Queen Paola born as Donna Paola Margherita Giuseppina Maria Consiglia Ruffo di Calabria on 11 September 1937 in Forte dei Marmi, Tuscany, Italy.
+Queen Paola was born as Donna Paola Margherita Giuseppina Maria Consiglia Ruffo di Calabria on 11 September 1937 in Forte dei Marmi, Tuscany, Italy.

-Her parents was Italian flying ace Fulco VIII, Prince Ruffo di Calabria, 6th Duke of Guardia Lombarda (1884–1946) and Donna Luisa Gazelli dei Conti di Rossana e di Sebastiano (1896–1989).
+Her parents were Italian flying ace Fulco VIII, Prince Ruffo di Calabria, 6th Duke of Guardia Lombarda (1884–1946) and Donna Luisa Gazelli dei Conti di Rossana e di Sebastiano (1896–1989).
 Paola’s father died when she was eight years old.Embed from Getty Images

 She attended Rome’s Istituto Villa Pacis, Istituto Sant’Angela Merici and Liceo Caterina Volpicelli, where she completed her Greco-Latin studies.
 Paola speaks Italian, English, French and a little Dutch.